-Donnelly will be one of the key participants at our Sports Marketing Forum in NYC on Sept.
-13, which kickstarts #Portada17 (others include major marketers at Anheuser Busch, Mastercard and Allstate ) .
-Donnelly will be speaking in the session "Passion for Soccer", where he will be joined by Michael Neuman, EVP, Managing Partner, Scout Sports and Entertainment.
-Donnelly talks to Portada about the 2018 Soccer World Cup, the Publicis reorg, and more...
+Donnelly was one of the key participants at our Sports Marketing Forum in NYC on Sept.
+13, 2018, which kickstarted #Portada17.
+Other speakers were major marketers at Anheuser Busch, Mastercard, and Allstate.
+Donnelly spoke in the session “Passion for Soccer”.
+Michael Neuman, EVP, Managing Partner, Scout Sports, and Entertainment joined him.
+Donnelly talked to Portada about the 2018 Soccer World Cup, the Publicis reorg, soccer fans and more…

-Portada: How do you evaluate the 2018 Soccer World Cup Opportunity and what role do you expect it to have for your clients?
+Portada: How do you evaluate the 2018 Soccer World Cup Opportunity?
+What role do you expect it to have for your clients?

-Dan Donnelly, EVP, Managing Director, Publicis Media Sports.: "In the U.S. market as a whole, we look at World Cup years as opportunities to engage fans and consumers that might not always be thinking about soccer.
-For those brands that are deeply involved with soccer already, we focus on staying true to who they are as a brand, but also try to embrace the casual soccer fans that will pay closer attention as the World Cup gets closer and throughout the tournament itself.
-For those that aren’t traditional soccer marketers, it’s about finding the opportunity to get involved in an authentic and relevant way without a fan thinking that the brand doesn’t belong or shouldn’t be in the space."
+Dan Donnelly, EVP, Managing Director, Publicis Media Sports.: “In the U.S. market as a whole, we look at World Cup years as opportunities to engage fans and consumers that might not always be thinking about soccer.
+For instance, when working with brands deeply involved with soccer already, we focus on staying true to who they are as a brand.
+But also, we try to embrace the casual soccer fans that will pay closer attention as the World Cup gets closer and throughout the tournament itself.
+For nontraditional soccer marketers, we find the opportunity to connect in an authentic and relevant way.
+Fans won’t think that the brand doesn’t belong or shouldn’t be in the space.”

-How is the Sports area impacted by Publicis Media recent reorg into the agencies (Spark Foundry, Starcom, Zenith, Blue 449)?
+How is the Sports area impacted by Publicis Media’s recent reorg into the agencies (Spark Foundry, Starcom, Zenith, Blue 449)?

-D.D.:"Our offering, capabilities, and approaches aren’t impacted at all.
-We had 2 organizations before the re-org (SPORTS at SMG and Sponsorship Intelligence on the Zenith Optimedia side).
-Those 2 groups were combined to form 1 entity (PM Sports)."
+D.D.:“Our offering, capabilities, and approaches aren’t impacted at all.
+However, we had 2 organizations before the re-org (SPORTS at SMG and Sponsorship Intelligence on the Zenith Optimedia side).
+We combined those two to form one entity (PM Sports).”

 How has the way you work for your clients in sports marketing projects changed over the last 5 years?